Nicolas Pasquier

 I am a junior researcher in economics at INRAE, within the GAEL research unit in Grenoble, France.

-I started my research with a broad interest in industrial organization (vertical relationships, digital platforms, and information frictions).
-I now apply applied-theory tools to study the digitalization of the agricultural sector, focusing on how data strategies shape firm behavior and market outcomes.
+I started my research with a broad interest in industrial organization (vertical relationships and information frictions).
+I now apply applied-theory tools to study the digitalization of the agricultural sector, focusing on how data-driven strategies shape firm behavior and market outcomes.

 Publications